ArduPilot/ardupilot_wiki/plane/source/docs/automatic-takeoff.rst

 motor won't start automatically when you are carrying the aircraft normally, but low enough that you can reliably trigger the acceleration with a normal throwing action.
 A value of around 15 m/s/s is good for most aircraft.
+The default value is 0, meaning this safeguard is not active.

+Sometimes it is desirable to require multiple "shakes" of the vehicle above the :ref:`TKOFF_THR_MINACC <TKOFF_THR_MINACC>` before allowing a motor start.
+The :ref:`TKOFF_ACCEL_CNT<TKOFF_ACCEL_CNT>` parameter can be used to require multiple events exceeding this acceleration before proceeding in the motor start.

-The :ref:`TKOFF_THR_DELAY <TKOFF_THR_DELAY>` parameter is a delay in 1/10 of a second units to hold off starting the motor after the minimum acceleration is reached.
+The :ref:`TKOFF_THR_DELAY <TKOFF_THR_DELAY>` parameter is a delay in 1/10 of a second units to hold off starting the motor after the minimum acceleration or acceleration count is reached.
 This is meant to ensure that the propeller is past your hand before the motor starts.
-A value of at least 2 (which is 0.2 seconds) is recommended for a hand launch.
+A value of at least 2 (which is 0.2 seconds and the default for the parameter) is recommended for a hand launch.
+More may be needed.

-The :ref:`TKOFF_THR_MINSPD <TKOFF_THR_MINSPD>` parameter is a minimum ground speed (as measured by the GPS) before the motor starts.
+The :ref:`TKOFF_THR_MINSPD <TKOFF_THR_MINSPD>` parameter is a minimum ground speed (as measured by the GPS) before the motor starts after the above dealy.
 This is an additional safety measure to ensure the aircraft is out of your hand before the motor starts.
-A value of 4m/s is recommended for a hand launch.
+A value of 4m/s is a good starting point if you wish this safety feature to be active.
+The default is 0, which would allow the motor to start immediately after the above delay with most GPSes since their velocity estimate is usually a bit  noisey.

-Note that if your aircraft is a "tractor" type with the motor at the front then you may want to set :ref:`TKOFF_THR_DELAY <TKOFF_THR_DELAY>` and :ref:`TKOFF_THR_MINSPD <TKOFF_THR_MINSPD>` to zero, or use lower values.
+Note that if your aircraft is a "tractor" type with the motor at the front then you may want to use the default values of :ref:`TKOFF_THR_DELAY <TKOFF_THR_DELAY>` and :ref:`TKOFF_THR_MINSPD <TKOFF_THR_MINSPD>`, or use low values.

 The final parameter you should think about is the :ref:`TECS_PITCH_MAX <TECS_PITCH_MAX>` parameter.
 That controls the maximum pitch which the autopilot will